Dear Me…Letter To My Younger Self {Katina Brown}

 “Whatever,” he huffs as your note begins its journey across the classroom.

-The note finally reaches its destination, an adorable, dark complected, blonde headed football player.
+The note finally reaches its destination, an adorable, dark-complected, blonde-headed football player.
 He reads the note and laughs out loud.
 (I mean that literally, not ‘LOL’.)
 He begins to write back.
-You watch as he folds his own cool fold, a football, of course.
+You watch as he folds his cool fold, a football, of course.
 Then, the note heads your way.

 You open the football and immediately let out a giggle.
 (He’s so bad!)
 The teacher looks up and clears his throat.
 Your eyes get big, you stare down at the paper holding your breath….
 The teacher opens another drawer.
 Whew!
 Mama would have killed you.
 You finish reading the note and reply with one word, “Yes.”